 The difference is that, in VPS hosting, the physical server is divided into multiple virtual machines.
 It’s made possible using special software called Hypervisors, which creates and manages multiple virtual machines.

-And each virtual machine runs a separate instance of the operating system, usually Linux.
+And each virtual machine runs a separate instance of the operating system, usually a Linux distro like Ubuntu or Centos.
 The advantage?
 It gives more isolation than a shared environment.

 Also, it is guaranteed that you always have access to your allocated resources, be it memory or CPU cores.
 So, another VPS on the same server cannot affect your VPS, ensuring better consistency in performance.

-Also, you get more server-level control, including root permissions.
+Also, you get more server-level control, including root access.

 Also, the server maintenance responsibility is on your shoulders.
 You have to take care of the server’s security and updates.
 If you are not a sysadmin, then this can be a difficult job.